ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'group_description', which specifies either a human-readable description of the OSCORE group encoded as a CBOR text string, or the CBOR simple value `null` (0xf6) if no description is specified.

-* 'ace_groupcomm_profile', defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, with value "coap_group_oscore_app" defined in {{Section 16.5 of I-D.ietf-ace-key-groupcomm-oscore}} encoded as a CBOR integer.
+* 'ace_groupcomm_profile', defined in {{Section 4.3.1 of RFC9594}}, with value "coap_group_oscore_app" registered in {{Section 16.5 of I-D.ietf-ace-key-groupcomm-oscore}}, encoded as a CBOR integer.

 * 'max_stale_sets', encoding a CBOR unsigned integer with value strictly greater than 1.
 With reference to {{Section 7.1 of I-D.ietf-ace-key-groupcomm-oscore}}, this parameter specifies N, i.e., the maximum number of sets of stale OSCORE Sender IDs that the Group Manager stores for the group.

-* 'exp', defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}.
+* 'exp', defined in {{Section 4.3.1 of RFC9594}}.

-* 'gid_reuse', encoding the CBOR simple value `true` (0xf5) if, upon rekeying the OSCORE group, the Group Manager can reassign the values of the OSCORE Group ID used as OSCORE ID Context, as per {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.
+* 'gid_reuse', encoding the CBOR simple value `true` (0xf5) if, upon rekeying the OSCORE group, the Group Manager can reassign the values of the OSCORE Group ID used as OSCORE ID Context, as per {{Section 12.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.
 Otherwise, this parameter encodes the CBOR simple value `false` (0xf4).

 * 'app_groups', with value a list of names of application groups, encoded as a CBOR array.
 Each element of the array is a CBOR text string, specifying the name of an application group using the OSCORE group as security group (see {{Section 2.1 of I-D.ietf-core-groupcomm-bis}}).

 * 'joining_uri', with value the URI of the group-membership resource for joining the newly created OSCORE group as per {{Section 6.2 of I-D.ietf-ace-key-groupcomm-oscore}}, encoded as a CBOR text string.

-* 'group_policies', defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, and consistent with the format and content defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.
+* 'group_policies', defined in {{Section 4.3.1 of RFC9594}}, and consistent with the format and content defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'as_uri', with value the URI of the Authorization Server associated with the Group Manager for the OSCORE group, encoded as a CBOR text string.
 Candidate group members will have to obtain an Access Token from that Authorization Server, before starting the joining process with the Group Manager to join the OSCORE group (see {{Sections 5 and 6 of I-D.ietf-ace-key-groupcomm-oscore}}).